014535339/filestore-api/README.md

-# fileupload-system
+# File Management Service
-This is a backend of an file-mgmt system which will allow users to upload, update, list and delete files
+This is a backend of an File Management Service which will allow users to upload, update, list and delete files.

 # Developing